ahoarfrost/EN556/Tutorial.md

  3. ###Slant correct raw asc data - using RawGpcProcess.R

-   1. In RStudio, define your working directory using setwd() as the folder containing all your downloaded data/scripts
+   1. In RStudio, define your working directory using setwd() as the expt folder containing all your downloaded data/scripts

        `setwd("~/LabDemo")`